kaldi-asr/kaldi/egs/wsj/README.txt

   s2: This setup is experiments with pure hybrid system as well
       as with Tandem bottleneck feature system.

-  s3: This is the "new-style" recipe.
-We recommend to look here first.
+  s3: This is the "new-style" recipe, now superseded by s5.
-      The recipe uses a subset of the algorithms in s1, but adds cepstral mean subtraction (cms), and also uses more flexible, general scripts.

-  s5: This is the newer-style recipe.
+  s5: This is the newest-style recipe.
 It should run, although the RESULTS
       file is not finalized.